Interpreting the SDG Index and Dashboards results

-The Sustainable Development Report 2024 provides an assessment of progress towards the SDGs for all UN member states.
+The Sustainable Development Report 2025 provides an assessment of progress towards the SDGs for all UN member states.
 The SDG Index score is presented on a scale of 0 to 100 and can be interpreted as a percentage towards optimal performance on the SDGs.
-Therefore, the difference between 100 and a country’s SDG Index score is the distance, in percentage points, that must be overcome to reach optimum SDG performance.
+Therefore, the difference between 100 and a country's SDG Index score is the distance, in percentage points, that must be overcome to reach optimum SDG performance.
 To minimize missing data bias, we do not calculate an overall SDG Index score and rank for countries missing data on more than 20 percent of the indicators.
+This year's SDG index covers 167 of the 193 UN member states.
 The same basket of indicators and similar performance thresholds are used for all countries to generate comparable scores and rankings.

 Substantial differences in rankings may be due to small differences in aggregate SDG Index scores.
 This calls for caution when interpreting differences in rankings between countries.
 Differences of two or three positions between countries should not be interpreted as "significant", whereas differences of 10 places may be ascribed to meaningful differences in performance.
 For further details, see the statistical audit by Papadimitriou et al. (2019) conducted on behalf of the EU Joint Research Centre (JRC).

-The SDG Dashboards provide a visual representation of countries’ performance on the 17 SDGs.
-The “traffic light” color scheme (green, yellow, orange, and red) illustrates how far a country is from achieving a particular goal.
-The SDG Dashboards are presented for all countries where data permits, including countries not included in the SDG Index.
+The SDG Dashboards provide a visual representation of countries' performance on the 17 SDGs.
+The "traffic light" color scheme (green, yellow, orange, and red) illustrates how far a country is from achieving a particular goal.
+The SDG Dashboards are presented for all UN member states, including countries not included in the SDG Index.
 As in previous years, the SDG Dashboards and country profiles for OECD countries include additional metrics that are not available for non-OECD member states.

-The SDG Trend Dashboards indicate whether a country is on track to achieve each individual goal by 2030 based on past performance.
-It builds on past annual growth rates, since 2015, which are extrapolated to 2030.
+The SDG Trend Dashboards indicate whether a country is on track to achieve each individual goal by 2030, based on past performance.
+It builds on annual growth rates since 2015, extrapolated to 2030.
 Indicator trends are aggregated at the goal level to give an indication of how the country is progressing towards that SDG.

 This section provides a brief summary of the methods used to compute the SDG Index and Dashboards.
 A detailed methodology paper is accessible online (Lafortune et al., 2018).
 The European Commission Joint Research Centre (JRC) conducted an independent statistical audit of the report’s methodology and results in 2019, reviewing the conceptual and statistical coherence of the index structure.
-The detailed statistical audit report and additional data tables are available on our website: www.sdgtransformationcenter.org
+The detailed statistical audit report and additional data tables are available on our website: www.sdgtransformationcenter.org.
+Due to time lags in international statistics, this year's edition may not fully capture the severe consequences on the SDGs of ongoing wars and other geopolitical and security crises in recent years.

 Table A.1 | New indicators and modifications